 Act as clinical, educational and workflow support resource to the chief nuclear medicine technologist and section.

-NMT Level 4, Grade 1 means a NMT who has applied and who is appointed and who has completed a Masters Degree in an area of Medical Radiation Science specialisation which is relevant to medical radiation imaging and which will benefit the Nuclear Medicine and PET/CT section of the department and who has completed six months equivalent full-time work post masters.
+NMT Level 4, Grade 1 means: a NMT who has applied and who is appointed and who has completed a Masters Degree in an area of Medical Radiation Science specialisation which is relevant to medical radiation imaging and which will benefit the Nuclear Medicine and PET/CT section of the department and who has completed six months equivalent full-time work post masters.

 Eligibility requires a minimum of three years equivalent clinical practice after completion of the SPP, i.e. completion of MRS 2.3.